 14) Jenna Francisco of This is My Happiness

 This Is My Happiness reflects Jenna’s passion for culture, art, and travel.
 Jenna and her family live in Sacramento, and her site is a wealth of information on Northern California in general.
 This post about Visiting San Francisco with Kids is a great resource if you’re coming to SF with your own kids, but it also includes some great things to do for adults too.
 Also, check out 5 Reasons to Love the Ferry Building.

-// Andy Goldsworthy’s Wood Line in the Presidio!
-Can’t wait to check it out.
-And, I’m a huge fan of the view from the tower de Young museum too.
+Andy Goldsworthy’s Wood Line in the Presidio is beautiful, and I’m a huge fan of the view from the tower de Young museum too.

 15) Ashley Muir Bruhn of Hither & Thither